What Every California Driver Should Know About Parking Lot Right-of-Ways

 • Distracted driving due to looking for an open parking space rather than the road ahead

 The chances of serious injuries increase when the accident occurs at high speeds or involves a pedestrian.
-A pedestrian involved in a collision with a vehicle may suffer a range of injuries from relatively minor to catastrophic, such as to the head or back.
+A pedestrian involved in a collision with a vehicle may suffer a range of injuries from the relatively minor, like bruises, to catastrophic, like a serious injury to the head or back.

-In California, owners may be held liable for injuries caused by the dangerous conditions of their properties.
-A parking lot owner may be liable if they fail to maintain the lot to a safe standard.
+In California, property owners may be held liable for injuries caused by the dangerous conditions of their properties, and this includes owners of parking lots.
+A parking lot owner may be liable for many reasons, including:

 • Failing to mark directions of travel in lanes